Key Takeaways

 The 2027 API Mandate

-The Centers for Medicare & Medicaid Services (CMS) has mandated five crucial APIs by January 2027:
+The Centers for Medicare & Medicaid Services (CMS) has mandated five crucial APIs by January 2027.
+Healthcare organizations need to begin preparations immediately to ensure they meet the requirements of the 2027 API mandate.

 1. Patient Access API